 Why Make These Amazing Parts of Creation Invisible?

 It’s only been in my lifetime that so much of God’s hidden creation has become visible.
-So why did He create such an exquisite invisible world which existed for centuries, completely unknown to us?
+So why did He create such an exquisite invisible world, completely unknown to us?

 Maybe it’s because our God is a true artist, who simply delights in creating.